KrauseFx/MajorKey/Pods/SwiftMessages/README.md

 1. Put SwiftMessages repo somewhere in your project directory.
 1. In Xcode, add `SwiftMessages.xcodeproj` to your project.
 1. On your app's target, add the SwiftMessages framework:
    1. as an embedded binary on the General tab.
    1. as a target dependency on the Build Phases tab.

+## In the App Store

+We'd love to know who's using SwiftMessages!
+Please take a moment to [let me know about](https://github.com/wtmoose) about your app and, if possible, attach a screenshot.
+We may feature some of them here in the future.

 ## Usage